coolguyandstuffyeah/Stupid-Scripts/README.md

 - That infection puddle furry thing
 - Basically this: https://www.youtube.com/shorts/ys99kraxiE4
 > [!TIP]
-> I am currently working on russian roulette.
-It will probably be done in less then 2 weeks.
+> I am currently working on none right now.
 # Credits

 ***If your gonna use these give me credit for it (Eg: Script by Hihipie2ndBan)***